 Application, quotation, and contract signing.
-As we’ve mentioned, typically, it’s the shipper who hires the freight forwarder to arrange transportation and ensure goods are delivered safely.
+As we’ve mentioned, typically, it’s the shipper who hires the freight forwarder to arrange transportation and ensure goods are delivered safely (if that's their responsibility within the selected Incoterms rule).
 To initiate cooperation, Jack sends Sam a request for a quotation (RFQ) that lists all the required services.
 Sam replies with a quote and after settling all the details, the parties sign the contract of carriage.

 Documents: RFQ, quote, contract